SoxIn4/zookeeper/README.md

 # Work in progress
 This is very experimental and untested.
 We're in the process of building a fresh jamf environment after being away for 10+ years.
 This script will evolve as we move on and learn more.

-If you're crazy enough to want to try this out now, please reach out with feedback to SoxIn4 in the Mac Admins' Slack.
+If you're crazy enough to want to try this out now, please reach out with feedback to SoxIn4 in the Mac Admins' Slack or post an issue here.